China hits back at Freeland’s criticism of detention of Canadians

-BEIJING — China rebuffed the latest broadside from Canada over its detention of Canadian citizens, rejecting the assertion that China’s behaviour poses a threat to all nations.
+OTTAWA — China has rebuffed the latest broadside from Canada over its decision to detain two Canadian citizens and send a third to death row, rejecting the assertion that China’s behaviour poses a threat to all nations.

 “What threat has China posed to Canada?”
 Chunying said when asked by journalists about the duelling allegations.
 “I think your foreign minister may be in a hurry, and can’t help speaking without thinking.”